Developing sustainable strategies for nutrient and pest management on small-acreage strawberry farms

 (i) Rationale and Hypotheses.
 Cross-pollination can significantly enhance strawberry yields, fruit quality, shelf-life, and commercial value (Klatt et al. 2014; Wietzke et al. 2018; MacInnis and Forrest 2019).
 Moreover, pollinators (e.g., bumble bees) naturally disperse microbes among flowers and can vector with considerable success (Yu and Sutton 1997; Kapongo et al. 2008; Russell et al. 2019).
 We hypothesize that use of bumble bees in high tunnels will have synergistic effects on strawberry health and yield quality.

 (ii) Approach.
-Assessment of bee effectiveness for biocontrol, yield enhancement, and how this varies with soil background, will be tested through cage trials, performed in two high tunnels at the USU Student Organic Farm in years 2 and 3 of the project.
-Commercial bumble bee colonies (Bombus impatiens, Biobest Group) will be obtained and fitted with an mBCA inoculum dispenser (Yu and Sutton 1997; Al-mazra’awi 2004).
-Each cage (i.e., treatment) will contain 32 strawberry plants.
+Assessment of bee effectiveness for biocontrol, yield enhancement, and how this varies with soil background, will be tested through cage trials, performed in a tunnel at the USU Student Organic Farm.
+Commercial bumble bee colonies (Bombus impatiens, Biobest Group) will be obtained and fitted with an mBCA inoculum dispenser, following Yu and Sutton 1997; Al-mazra’awi (2004).
+Each cage (i.e., treatment) will contain18 strawberry plants.
 The RCBD experiment will be replicated 4 times.
-Treatments will consist of control treatment with neither inoculum nor bees, mBCA inoculum sprayed alone, bees alone, and mBCA inoculum + bees.
-Cultivar performance data (Obj.
-1), plus results from Obj.
-2, will inform the identity of mBCA/cultivar combination tested initially.
-Half of the plants will be treated with either control or compost-amended soil as in Obj.
+Treatments consist of control treatment with neither inoculum nor bees, mBCA inoculum sprayed alone, bees alone, and mBCA inoculum + bees.
+Three cultivars (AC Valley, Chandler, Galetta) were selected for this experiment and half of the plants were treated with either control or compost-amended soil as in Obj.
 1.

 Objective 4) Assess market value and consumer preference for local strawberries.

-One project graduate student will work with growers starting in year two to collect information to revise and update previously-published cost of production budgets (Maughan et al., 2014).
-Pricing estimates will be based on current local pricing of strawberry cultivars produced collected from the USU farmers’ market and dining outlets (e.g., Luke’s Café), the Cache Valley Gardeners Market, Ogden and Salt Lake City farmers markets and also through interviews with local chefs and retail outlets.
-Cost estimates will be based on inputs used during study trials and those provided by local vendors.
+A graduate student will work with growers in year three to collect information to revise and update previously published cost of production budgets (Maughan et al., 2014).
+Pricing estimates are based on current local pricing of strawberry cultivars produced collected from the USU farmers’ market and dining outlets (e.g., Luke’s Café), the Cache Valley Gardeners Market, Ogden and Salt Lake City farmers markets and also through interviews with local chefs and retail outlets.
+Cost estimates are based on inputs used during study trials and those provided by local vendors.
 Cost of production budgets will be used to educate growers on production and marketing methods at Extension field days, workshops, webinars, and online.
 These budgets provide growers will good estimates of the potential profitability (by cultivar and production methods) of strawberries under reduced chemical and organic production systems, thus enabling growers to better assess and adopt study recommendations.

 Consumer preferences and willingness to pay for successful strawberry cultivars and production systems will be evaluated through economic field experiments conducted with Northern Utah residents.
 Experiments will include blind sensory analysis of strawberry cultivars followed by a survey including choice sets to determine consumer preferences and willingness-to-pay (WTP) based on strawberry product pricing, strawberry sensory and production attributes, as well as consumer psychographics and demographics (Barnes et al. 2014; Bosworth et al. 2015; Drugova et al. 2020).
 Field experiments will be conducted at farmers’ markets (Logan, Ogden, and Salt Lake City), the USU campus, and local retail outlets.
 Market viability studies such as these are an important part of understanding consumer interest in new products/production methods such that product pricing, attributes, sales venues, and promotional messages are appropriate for the target market(s), which are also identified through this analysis.
 A study on consumer interest and WTP for eco-friendly and organic peaches found that reduced chemical and eco-friendly production methods are valued by consumers in Northern Utah (Curtis et al., 2020).